How is breast cancer diagnosed?

 - Women with a score of 31 or more are at high risk and are likely to benefit from chemotherapy in addition to hormone therapy.

 The test looks at the activity of 70 different genes to determine if the cancer is low risk or high risk.
+So far though, it hasn’t been studied to see if the results are useful in guiding treatment.

 Classifying breast cancer